-Thinking of Doing it Yourself?
-Let Us Take the Hassle Out!
+Don't Do It Yourself: Let Us Give You a Hassle-Free Vacation!
 You know what’s involved in planning your own trip: endless hours of research, questions, competing to get scarce reservations, then driving around trying to figure out where to go and what to do.
-In the process, you lose time and deal with a lot of headaches.
-Not only do we take the legwork and guesswork out, when you travel with us, you’ll know you are getting an experience that far surpasses what you could arrange on your own.
+In the process, you lose time and endure a lot of headaches.
+We take the legwork and guesswork out!
+When you travel with us, you’ll tap our years of expertise, for a far superior experience.

 Travel in a Small Group for Intimate Wildlife Encounters Imagine trying to experience the beauty and wonder of Glacier from a bus with 45 other passengers.
-Now picture yourself in our small group, with just seven guests per vehicle (and no more than 12 guests total!), each with a naturalist Expedition Leader.
-It’s basically your own privately guided adventure.
+Now picture yourself in our small group, with just seven guests per vehicle (and no more than 12 guests total), each with a naturalist Expedition Leader.
 It’s a vastly superior way to experience nature.
-We have the flexibility to move quickly to areas where wildlife has recently been spotted and to access more remote roads and areas that motorcoaches and even small buses cannot reach.
+We have the flexibility to move quickly to areas where wildlife has recently been spotted and to access more remote areas that motorcoaches and even small buses cannot reach.

 Move at Your Own Pace, with Personalized Guiding